Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science Summer 2023 Paper Targeted Revision.md

 The assembler at this stage translates the mnemonics into the machine code.

+If the LMC code is covered in any detail. lord have mercy

 ## High-level languages
 These are written "above" the low-level languages.
 Each instruction may equate to several lines of machine code.
-They are designed to be mroe human-readable, with an English-like syntax, and can be cross-sytem and operate across varying CPU architectures.
-This is in comparison to low level languages like assembly, which are platform-dependent.
+They are designed to be more human-readable, with an English-like syntax, and can be cross-system and operate across varying CPU architectures.
+This is in comparison to low-level languages like assembly, which are platform-dependent.

-Programming aradigms involved in high-level langauges include imperative and procedural.
+Programming paradigms involved in high-level languages include imperative and procedural.
 Imperative programming includes declarative and object-oriented coding.
 They use sequence, selection and iteration to tell a computer how to solve a problem.

-Declarative languages like Pascal
+Declarative languages like SQL, HTML and CSS on the other hand tell the computer what it should do as opposed to how it can do it

 ## Encryption and hashing

+**Lossless compression**
+- No data is lost, just represented in a different way
+- Good for binary files, text files
+- Run-length encoding and dictionary compression are used to reduce file size e.g. images

+**Lossy compression**
+- Non-essential data is permanently removed, such as similar image colours or inaudible sounds
+- Can sacrifice quality for more significant file size gains

+**Caesar cipher encryption**
+- All letters are shifted by a given amount in the alphabet
+- Can be broken by brute force
+- Frequency analysis can show that E is the most common letter followed by T, A, O etc. Patterns can be spotted fairly quickly.

+**Vernham cipher encryption**
+- Unbreakable encryption
+- XOR operations are used to encrypt data with a one time pad of truly random origin with a length equal or greater than the

 ## HTML & CSS